Industrial Internet of Things (IIoT): The Union of Manufacturing and Technology

-What should be protected?
+What should you protect?

 How do you protect it?

-First, hire a third party company to do a network assessment as well as a security assessment.
+First, hire a third-party company to do a network assessment as well as a security assessment.
 It's important to understand how your network is set up, what devices are connected to it, and where vulnerabilities exist in your system.
 Then consider your options and find a comprehensive security solution that fits your organization's needs.

-Even when you've worked with IT consultants, set up your security plan, and installed all of the necessary security tools, there is still no gaurantee that you can prevent a sophisticated ransomware attack 100% of the time, which is why backing up your equipment is critical!
+Even when you've worked with IT consultants, set up your security plan, and installed all of the necessary security tools, there is still no guarantee that you can prevent a sophisticated ransomware attack 100% of the time, which is why backing up your equipment is critical!

 It’s protected.
 Now what?

 You’ve accessed your technology and know where all the connected devices and technologies are in your system.
 The appropriate security measures and ongoing training plans have been implemented.
 It is now time to make sure you have defined your goals, determine your in-house capabilities and start to consolidate.